African conversations

 Senior Research Scientist

-Vector control technologies expert with focus on spatial intelligence and public health at Ifakara Health Institute, Tanzania.
+Vector control technologies expert public health at Ifakara Health Institute, Tanzania.

 Senior Research Scientist